 These areas are rich in grass and bamboo trees.
 Winds blows at high speeds all through the year, irrespective of season, and this makes Ramakkalmedu an ideal ground for wind wills.
 There are a few wind wills installed already and many are planning to install new machines here.

 I have visited these places in 2000.
-Ramakkalmedu and surrounding places have excellent tourist spots.
+Ramakkalmedu and surrounding areas have a large number of tourist spots.